Jiangsu Road station

-Jiangsu Road (江苏路 (江蘇路, Jiāngsū Lù)) is the name of a station on lines 2 and 11 of the Shanghai Metro.
+Jiangsu Road (江苏路 (Jiāngsū Lù)) is a station on lines 2 and 11 of the Shanghai Metro.
 This is one of the stations that can refund the 20RMB deposit for the Shanghai Public Transportation Card.

 This station is part of the initial section of Line 2 that opened from to that opened on 20 September 1999, and also served as the southeast terminus of Line 11 from the line's opening on the last day of 2009 until 31 August 2013, when the second phase to opened.